 What makes Bali so special

-There is the combination of the friendly people, the natural attractions, the great variety of things to see and do, the year-round pleasant climate, and the absence of security problems.
+There is a combination of friendly people, natural attractions, a great variety of things to see and do, a year-round pleasant climate, and the absence of security problems.
 And then there is Bali's special "magic", which is difficult to explain.